-While experiences vary from case to case, and some cases of cerebral palsy are congenital, you may be eligible to file a lawsuit if you meet the following criteria:
+While experiences vary from case to case, you may be eligible to file a cerebral palsy claim if you meet the following criteria:

 - Your child’s cerebral palsy is the result of an injury sustained during childbirth

-An experienced birth injury lawyer can help you gather evidence to prove that the injury was sustained during birth, and can also help you understand what you may be eligible to receive.
+An experienced cerebral palsy attorney can help you gather evidence to demonstrate that the injury was sustained during birth.
+Your lawyer can also help you understand what compensation you may be eligible to receive.

 What Compensation Is Eligible for Cerebral Palsy Lawsuits?